krajasekhar015/expense-k8/HPA.md

  * We should have metrics server installed
  * We should mention resource section inside pod

+What is metric-server?
+* The Metrics Server is a Kubernetes add-on that collects resource usage data from nodes and pods in a Kubernetes cluster.
+It provides CPU and memory metrics, which are crucial for autoscaling, monitoring, and optimizing the performance of applications running within the cluster.

 - If we give `top` command, we can see which process is consuming more resources like CPU, Memory
 - If we want to know which pod is consuming more CPU & memory, then use the command
 ```